 Similar to our country-level analysis, our firm-level analysis may also be affected by the presence of financial centers.
-After excluding United States, United Kingdom, Germany and Singapore, which are countries with financial centers in our sample, we continue to find that financial structure significantly affects the propensity to accumulate retained earnings by SMEs, paralleling with the results in table 7 and table 8.
+After excluding the United States, the United Kingdom, Germany, and Singapore, which are countries with financial centers in our sample, we continue to find that financial structure significantly affects the propensity to accumulate retained earnings by SMEs, paralleling with the results in Table 7 and Table 8.
 We do not report the regression results to save space.

 The WBES contains information on firms' self-appraisals of the overall financial constraints that they faced.
 They are rated on a scale from 1 to 4 with larger values indicating more serious constraints.
 Because the transmission channel implied by our theory is all about the difficulties in accessing external finance, it is interesting to explore whether firms' self-appraisals match our theoretical underpinnings.
 Instead of running regressions, here we conduct several cross-group comparisons to highlight the results.
 First, we check the pairwise correlations between countries' financial structure and firms' appraisals on general financial constraints.
-The correlation coefficient is -0.08, which is significant at the 1% level.
+The correlation coefficient is -0.08, which is significant at the 1 percent level.
 That is, firms in a more market-based country feel less constrained in getting external finance.
 Second, we compare the mean scores of the overall financial constraints between SMEs and large firms.
 SMEs do have higher scores of general financial constraints and the t-statistics for the gap is 5.18.
 Lastly, we check the pairwise correlations between countries' financial structure and SMEs' appraisals and large firms' appraisals, respectively.
-The correlation coefficient for SMEs is -0.09, significant at 1% level, but the correlation coefficient for large firms is -0.04, not significant at 10% level.
+The correlation coefficient for SMEs is -0.09, significant at the 1 percent level, but the correlation coefficient for large firms is -0.04, not significant at the 10 percent level.
 That is, financial structure affects SMEs, but not large firms.
 All these results are consistent with our theory and provide supplementary evidence for our firm-level analysis.

-V. Financial Structure and Corporate Savings: Evidence from GCICAD

-We showed in the last section that SMEs in a more market-based country tend to rely less on retained earnings to conduct investment than their counterparts in a country with less developed capital market.
-In this section, we will use data provided by the Global COMPUSTAT Industrial and Commercial Annual database (GCICAD) to explore the relationship between financial structure and firms' saving behavior.
-In addition to allowing us to directly compute a firm's net savings, the GCICAD also offers a panel data.
+V. Financial Structure and Corporate Savings: Evidence from the GCICAD rely less on retained earnings to conduct investment than their counterparts in a country with less developed capital market.
+In this section, we will use data provided by the Global COMPUSTAT Industrial and Commercial Annual Database (GCICAD) to explore the relationship between financial structure and firms' saving behavior.
+In addition to allowing us to directly compute a firm's net savings, the GCICAD also offers a panel structure.
 The sample we have obtained covers the period 2000-2007.
-We choose this time window for practical reasons.
+We chose this time window for practical reasons.
 First of all, it is the period that we can compile a complete panel.
 In addition, we are more concerned with the cross-sectional variations of financial structure than its variations across time, so a long panel may not help us much.
-Moreover, the original financial figures in the dataset are denominated in national currency and the euro zone countries experienced a shift from their previous currency to euro in 1999 or 2000, depending on different countries' timetable of adopting the euro.
-If taking average across time over a longer period, we will introduce non-comparable factors in the process.
+Moreover, the original financial figures in the dataset are denominated in national currency and the euro-zone countries experienced a shift from their previous currencies to the euro in 1999 or 2000, depending on their timetables of adopting the euro.
 Lastly, we have intentionally avoided the years after the recent global financial crisis.